 It takes first of all — a man and a woman — a man and a woman because in the beginning God made the human race in His image and it is the man and woman together who are humanity and the image of God.
 And it is the well-known war of the sexes that is a sign of humanity’s loss of its original vocation to be image bearers of the divine love.

 All the sacraments are sacraments of creation and redemption.
 They point backward to God’s original intention and forward to the consummation of all things in Christ.
 In Holy Matrimony, Adam and Eve become again what they were originally meant to be before they betrayed each other and became enemies.
 We are tempted to say that what is really required to make a marriage, the indispensable ingredient, is love, and by this we usually mean erotic infatuation — which is not at all a bad thing to have and which can get you going on the road to matrimony, and get you going on the road out of it if you are not careful.
 But for this strange thing called Holy Matrimony what is needed is a man and a woman as naturally found, and as naturally found, they are enemies.
-(My colleague the Rev. Martha Giltinan makes this point.)
+(My late colleague at Trinity School for Ministry, the Rev. Martha Giltinan, makes this point.)